 The first step toward pursuing this career was earning my BA in Psychology at UW-Madison.
-I was offered and enthusiastically accepted the opportunity to enroll in an extra academic year of upper-level psychology coursework (just for fun!), before earning my degree in 2004.
+I enthusiastically accepted the opportunity to enroll in an extra academic year of upper-level psychology coursework (just for fun!), before earning my degree in 2004.
 To get more life and business experience I pursued my secondary career interest: marketing.
 After enjoying an eight-year career in advertising sales it was time to pursue my passion – psychotherapy – and I enrolled in a clinical master’s program at UW-Madison.

 * * *